politrons/reactive/README.md

 Here we cover with some practical examples, the most common use of the ReactiveX platform for Java.

-This project it´s just a complement to play around and put in practice what I´ve learned in the platform.

 To reference to the real documentation go here https://github.com/ReactiveX/RxJava/wiki

 RxScala examples [here](https://github.com/politrons/reactiveScala)